lieuzhenghong/programming-practice/project_talk_template.md

 ### Brief background/motivation

+I wrote this for my dad's civil engineering consultancy firm because he was complaining that making these reports took up too much time.
+He asked me to use AI/machine learning to identify building defects in a photo and I said I don't think I can do that.
+After talking to him and his engineers I realised that there was no need for any machine learning, the main bottleneck was that they were using really inefficient tools (Microsoft Excel and Word) to generate the building reports.
+So I built a custom app that streamlined their workflow greatly and saved them hundreds of engineer-hours a month: time taken to generate a report decreased by 75-85%.

 ### What it was

 Inspector's Gadget is a bespoke desktop application written in ElectronJS that was custom-built for a civil engineering consulting firm.
 It streamlines the process of writing building inspection reports.
 Real-world usage reports show that it decreases the time taken to write a report by up to 85%.

 ### Why it was impressive/ why it was important